Fly London to Keflavik, transfer to Reykjavik.

 Our day begins with a transfer to Seljalandsfoss waterfall at the foothills of the Eyjafjallajokull volcano.
 Here we have our first sighting of the volcano that closed the skies with its infamous ash cloud.
 With this dramatic backdrop we continue our journey along the coastal road, flanked on one side by the North Atlantic Ocean and on the other by the waterfalls and mountainous landscape of southern Iceland.
 This road leads us to the Skogafoss waterfall, one of the biggest in Iceland at 25 metres wide and 60 metres high.
 From here we pedal to the Solheimajokull glacier, an outlet from the Myrdalskokull ice cap that runs down almost the entire way to the sea.
 We see this up close as we continue as far as possible to the tongue of the glacier before heading off to our farm accommodation.
 Ride approx. 70km.

 Today we make further progress along the dramatic south coast towards the southernmost town in Iceland, Vik.
 Ahead of us lie the vast sandy plains formed by gravel and silt from glacial rivers over millenia.
 It is this process that is slowly extending the land out into the sea.
-We finish our ride at the glacial Skafta River before transferring inland to the Fjallabak area and our mountain hut accommodation.
+We finish our ride between Vik and the glacial Skafta River before transferring inland to the Fjallabak area and our mountain hut accommodation.
 Ride approx 70km.

 Farmland stretches before us as we begin our day's ride, leading us all the way to the Gullfoss Waterfall, one of the most popular sites in Iceland.
 From here we forge ahead to Geysir, an area that needs little introduction.
 The plumes of hot water are a sight worth seeing, as they can extend up to 20 metres or more into the air.
 Our final destination is the village of Laugarvatn, on the lake of the same name.
 Ride approx 75km